Notting Hill is one of London’s most eclectic areas – a meeting of chi chi cafes, high-end boutiques and cool spots – not to mention that carnival.

 Hunt Out the Spots from The Notting Hill Film

-If you’re anything like me, I can’t visit Notting Hill without hearing a voice in my head recite the iconic Julia Roberts line – “I’m also just a girl, standing in front of a boy, asking him to love her.”
+If you’re anything like us, we can’t visit Notting Hill without hearing a voice in our heads reciting the iconic Julia Roberts line – “I’m also just a girl, standing in front of a boy, asking him to love her.”

-Which, now I’m reading it, looks cheesier in print than I thought it was when I heard it uttered by Julia.
+Which, now we read it, looks cheesier in print than we thought it was when we heard it uttered by Julia.

 Cheesy or not, hunting out the filming locations from the 1999 film is undoubtedly one of the top things to do in Notting Hill.